 Don't Let Them Delay Your Claim!

 In the state of Texas, insurance companies have 15 days to approve or deny a claim.
 They may extend that to 45 days if they have sufficient grounds and a sound explanation for doing so.
 Fortunately, this means that Texas is rather speedy when it comes to the claims process.
 The bottom line here is that you should not allow the insurance company that is liable to pay for the injury and damages you have suffered to drag its feet.

 Some insurance companies are straight and transparent in the way they deal with claimants; they make it their purpose to deliver quality service to those who have legitimate claims on their capital.
 Other insurers are not so keen to do the right thing.
 Dragging their feet and offering delay after delay is a tactic they employ to wear claimants down.
 Putting up unnecessary bureaucratic hurdles is another such tactic.

 Factors that Alter the Length of Your Claim

 There are, of course, legitimate cases in which a claim will take a bit longer to file.
 Although these are not usual, they do occur.
-Some cases require patience of the injured and perseverance of the attorney to investigate and complete the filing process.
+Some cases require the patience of the injured and the perseverance of the attorney to investigate and complete the filing process.
 Consider the following possible disruptions: